artifactNU/AzureScripts/README.md

 Welcome to the GitHub repository for Azure-tailored PowerShell scripts!
-This guide will help you use and write PowerShell scripts for Azure services.

 Prerequisites:
 Azure Account: You need an active Azure account with the required permissions.